Criticism of the BBC: False claims about Ukrainian president Petro Poroshenko

-In July 2021, social media influencer Jason Lightfoot pointed out that BBC had manipulated a photo of him to look dull and colourless and shared a comparison between the version of the photo shown on a BBC article and the original, an allegation that was amplified by Zhao Lijian on social media.
+Defamation of former Sinn Féin leader Gerry Adams

+In 2025, Gerry Adams, the former leader of Sinn Féin won €100,000 in damages in one of the most expensive legal cases the BBC has fought.
+The programme and associated article published statements from an anonymous source suggesting that Gerry Adams had sanctioned the murder of Denis Donaldson.
+A jury found that the BBC had not acted in good faith and in a "fair and reasonable" way.

+Coverage of China

+In 2020, in the journal of Theory and Practice in Language Studies, an article detailed that many BBC documentaries on China used largely negative language to describe Chinese culture, often portrayed simplistically and superficially.
+They were found to be enabling stereotypes about China.

 In December 2021, the BBC published an English and a Chinese-language version of a 17-minute video on the city of Wuhan one year after its handling of the COVID-19 pandemic.
 In response, the BBC was targeted by "Chinese trolls and fake news websites", which cybersecurity company Recorded Future says are "likely state-sponsored", claiming the broadcaster had applied "a gloomy or 'underworld' filter" to the imagery in its reports to make the country look "dull and lifeless".
 Foreign Affairs ministry official Zhao Lijian and Chinese state media outlets have repeated allegations of a "gloom filter."
-The Global Times posted a comparison between the Chinese version and English versions of the BBC video, pointing out a difference in coloration between the two.
+TheGlobal Times posted a comparison between the Chinese version and English versions of the BBC video, pointing out a difference in coloration between the two.